sftcd/echdnsfuzz/README.md

 client should exit before making a connection, in other cases, the client may connect and have it's ECH attempt treated as GREASE.

-Happy to take PRs, especially with addition test cases.
+Happy to take PRs, especially with additional test cases.